fadden/CiderPress2/DiskArc/FS/Gutenberg-notes.md

 Document files use an extended ASCII character set, and end when the first $00 byte is encountered.
 The program supports custom character sets, so it's only possible to display the document correctly if the character set can be identified.
-"Normal" characters have the high bit set, "alternate" characters have the high bit clear.
+"Standard" characters have the high bit set, "alternate" characters have the high bit clear.
 Only 0x80-0x9f are considered control characters.
 Open the file `FONTS.TABLE` on the Gutenberg, Jr. program disk to see the full set of characters available.

+Carriage return ($8d) is used as the end-of-line character.

 The structure of "program" files is unknown.
 Gutenberg executables generally begin with the bytes `00 01 02 03 04 05 06 07 d3`, while Gutenberg, Jr.'s start with `00 01 02 03 04 05 06 07 08 d3`.